w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Parachains construct and propose blocks to validators on the relay chain, where the blocks undergo rigorous [availability and validity](../learn/learn-parachains-protocol.md) checks before being added to the finalized chain.
-As the relay chain provides the security guarantees, [collators](../learn/learn-collator.md) - full nodes of these parachains - don't have any security responsibilities, and thus do not require a robust incentive system.
+As the relay chain provides the security guarantees, [collators](../learn/learn-collator.md) - full nodes of these parachains - do not have any security responsibilities, and thus do not require a robust incentive system.
 This is how the entire network stays up to date with the many transactions that take place.